 The consolidated financial statements include the financial statements of us, our subsidiaries, our affiliated consolidated entities, and the subsidiaries of our affiliated consolidated entities.
 The consolidated financial statements have been prepared in accordance with U.S. GAAP and on a going concern basis.
-All significant transactions and balances among us, our subsidiaries, our affiliated consolidated entities have been eliminated upon consolidation.
-We consolidate our affiliated consolidated entities and the subsidiaries of our affiliated consolidated entities as required by Accounting Standards Codification, or ASC, 810 Consolidation, because Fenghuang On-line and Qieyiyou hold all the variable interests of our affiliated consolidated entities and have been determined to be the primary beneficiaries of our affiliated consolidated entities.
+All significant transactions and balances among us, our subsidiaries, our affiliated consolidated entities and the subsidiaries of our affiliated consolidated entities have been eliminated upon consolidation.
+We consolidate our affiliated consolidated entities and the subsidiaries of our affiliated consolidated entities are guired by Accounting Standards Codification, or ASC, 810 Consolidation, because Fenghuang On-line and Qieyiyou hold all the variable interests of our affiliated consolidated entities.